 Since 2001, we have made significant progress and have invested heavily into our public infrastructure.
-The City has constructed new schools and a new senior center, new water and wastewater treatment plants, and has continued to upgrade our utilities, roadways and sidewalks.
+The City has constructed new schools and a new senior center, new water and wastewater treatment plants, and has continued to upgrade utilities, roadways, sidewalks, plant street trees, parks, and athletic fields.
 In addition to these "brick and mortar" investments, the City submits a capital improvement plan with the annual budget.
 The Department of Public Services maintains a five-year plan for water and sewer lines as well as road and sidewalk improvements.